 Aqua Security is a virtualized container security company providing full development-to-production lifecycle controls for securing containerized applications, similar to a company like Docker.

 Aqua Security’s ecosystem includes companies such as Red Hat (with its Atomic Scan offering) and IBM (with the Bluemix Vulnerability Advisor).
 However, Red Hat’s “Red Hat Developers” blog and IBM’s “Bluemix Blog” are both heavily product-centric, leaving Aqua Security with an opportunity to win with content.

 The Aqua Blog and accompanying eBooks, take a more educational approach to the emerging software containers space.
 For example, blog posts such as “Dirty COW Vulnerability: Impact on Containers” and “Container Security Best Practices for Conscientious DevOps” give application security professionals valuable insights as containers change the industry.

-By focusing on more than just its own products, Aqua Security is positioning itself as an an authority for people working with containers.
+By focusing on more than just its own products, Aqua Security is positioning itself as an authority for people working with containers.

 LeadGenius is a software company dedicated to helping businesses identify and connect with their ideal customers.
-The cost of customer acquisition is often a major issue for companies of all sizes, so software companies like LeadGenius try to help companies scale the acquisition process more effectively.
+The cost of customer acquisition is often a major issue for companies of all sizes, so software companies like LeadGenius try to help companies scale the acquisition process more efficient.

-One of LeadGenius’s direct competitors is ZenProspect, a unified lead gen and sales communication platform.
+One of LeadGenius’s direct competitors is ZenProspect, a unified lead gen, and sales communication platform.
 ZenProspect doesn’t have a prominent blog on their website, and LeadGenius is taking advantage of the content marketing opportunity.

 The LeadGenius blog has been very active in recent months.
 But what sets the content apart from others is the personality injected into various pieces.
 For example, a few leaders at LeadGenius contribute to a consistent Whiteboard Video series—an educational opportunity for viewers that isn’t the monotonous B2B webinar you might expect.